 Two tower design alternatives have been proposed for this project, the cross-rope suspension type and the self-supporting type.
 The choice of tower alternative will largely depend on topographical conditions.
 Where the line crosses mountainous terrains and when it changes direction at an angle, the preferred choice is self-supporting towers.
 In areas where space is a limiting factor, narrow base towers may be utilised.
-The various tower designs are illustrated below in Figure 5.
+The proposed tower structure design is illustrated below in Figure 6.